jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 This method can be used to insert a image into a worksheet.

-This is the equivalent to Excel's menu option to insert an image using the option to "Place over Cells".
+This is the equivalent of Excel's menu option to insert an image using the option to "Place over Cells".
 See :func:`embed_image` for the equivalent method to "Place in Cell".